Itz-Abhishek-Tiwari/NamiConfig/README.md

 A modular dotfiles system built for **Arch Linux + Hyprland**, featuring unified theming, consistent UI/UX, and one-click light/dark toggle support.
 Managed cleanly using **[GNU Stow](https://www.gnu.org/software/stow/)**.

+This rice was built **completely from scratch** by me — no borrowing from others' dotfiles.
+It might be rough around the edges, but I finally understand every part of my setup.
+Feels good.

+---

+## 🛠️ SwayNC Customization

+I customized **SwayNC** by editing the `.blp` layout file **directly in the source code**, then rebuilding it with **Meson + Ninja**.
+This gave me full control over its layout and visuals — something not possible through CSS alone.

 ---

 ## 📦 Structure (Stow-compatible)